 A challenge in relation to path number 2 is that the word “processing” when it comes to food is mostly being used in a negative way.
 For example, we talk about highly processed meats in the context of cancer – and that side of the case must off course also be included in the debate.
 But we have come so far that in several areas we are able to process food in a milder way so that it is considerably healthier.
 So processing is not just a bad thing – to the contrary, if we do it wisely.
 Here we have a communication task.
 The consumers must of course also be willing to accept the health we create in that way.
 Therefore, another task is to create new initiatives for collaborations with consumers so they will have greater participation and thus confidence in new process technology solutions that promote health.

 Then there is the third way, where food science intersects with health science.

 At FOOD, we have in recent years had a major focus on how the bioactive compounds in food affect the body and health.
 For example, we study the effect of food on the intestinal microbiome (intestinal flora) and how the conversion of substances from the food, via blood tests, can tell us something about our nutrition levels and state of health though a Big Data approach (metabolomics).
 We have this focus in several research projects where we are collaborating with other departments at the University of Copenhagen, with the hospital and care sectors, in addition to food companies and other universities in Denmark and abroad.

-The above is the reason why we at FOOD have now established the interdisciplinary research group FOOD-Health, comprised of researchers from all four FOOD sections: Microbiology and Fermentation, Ingredient and Dairy Technology, Design and Consumer Behavior and Chemometrics and Analytical Technology.
+The above is the reason why we at FOOD have now established the interdisciplinary research group FOOD-Health, comprised of researchers from all four FOOD sections: Microbiology and Fermentation, Ingredient and Dairy Technology, Design and Consumer Behavior and Food Analytics and Biotechnology.

 In this issue of FOOD’s alumni newsletter you can read about food science research with public health in mind and in several cases close related to health science.